Elody-Chen/myFirstRepo/README.md

 # myFirstRepo
 My first repository
-This repository will upload some materials I uesd in preparing for the postgraduate entrance examination and some files I created.
+This repository will upload some materials I used in preparing for the postgraduate entrance examination and some files I created.

-Another branch which is different from main branch.